Marconiadsf/gcp-series/DemoApp-02/README.md

     Open `env_vars.sh` and fill in your specific Google Cloud details.
 You typically only need to change:
     * `GCP_PROJECT_ID`
     * `GCP_PROJECT_REGION`
-    * `GCP_BILLING_ACCOUNT_ID`

 #### 3.2 Deploying the GCP Project

 This time we packed all the deplyment workflow into a script.
 Make sure you are in the DemoApp-02 directory.
-List your billing information and keep it in hand, qhen the script asks for it.
+List your billing information and keep it in hand, when the script asks for it.

 Then run: